And for that matter, what makes a good speech?

 We don't really mean to frighten you, just remind you that your body reacts in extremis when put under pressure, and for most people, public speaking is just about the worst pressure they can be put under.

 It's normal to be nervous and to have a lot of anxiety when speaking in public.
-In a way, it's less normal not to have nerves or anxiety; in fact, to feel you have a phobia about public speaking.
+In a way, it's less normal not to have nerves or anxiety; in fact, to feel you have a phobia about making a speech.

 Public Speaking Anxiety